Jonarzz/jonarzz.github.io/_posts/2019-12-03-OOP-project-structure.md

 that there is no point in writing everything from scratch.
 Of course, it's worth knowing how they work or even write some similar tools to learn, but in the end using appropriate tools and frameworks can save us a lot of time and trouble.
-On the other hand, multiplicity of such projects often makes it hard to come up with a good choice at the very beginning, but the Internet is rich in articles and IT companies and teams structures make it easier for the knowledge to flow.
-You can find a short list of Java frameworks [here](https://en.wikipedia.org/wiki/List_of_Java_frameworks), but usually the best idea is to look up the Internet - blog posts, articles and StackOverflow pages - to find the best tool for your purpose.
+On the other hand, multiplicity of such projects often makes it hard to come up with a good choice at the very beginning.
+It all comes with experience, so if you can use your IT colleagues' knowledge at the univeristy or at work - do it!
+You can find a vast list of Java frameworks [here](https://github.com/akullpp/awesome-java).
+Usually the best idea is to just look up the Internet - blog posts and articles - to find the best tool for your purpose - [here's](https://hackr.io/blog/java-frameworks) an example.
+StackOverflow pages are also a great source with often thorough analysis and discussion.

 ### Set up the world
 Plain Java projects are hard to maintain and hard to build for others.
 **Always use [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/).**
 These tools allow you to set up a complete build with proper packaging, run tests in the process and manage all the project's dependencies.
-Thanks to that, a properly configured Maven/Gradle project can take up only a few seconds from downloading it to getting it to be running or to being able to modify it easily.
+Thanks to that, a properly configured Maven/Gradle project can take up only a few seconds from downloading it to getting it to run or to being able to modify it easily.

 An important thing when creating a tool that others might find useful is to choose the right Java version.
 Big companies are often reluctant to change the JDK version every few months and also to choose